 - Some organizations (such as colleges and counties) host free e-waste recycling events a few times a year.

-- Some retailers who sell electronic devices such as Best Buy accept many types of e-waste.
+- Some retailers that sell electronic devices accept different types of e-waste.

 Batteries and Recycling